Strathfield South, New South Wales: Population

-In the 2016 Census, there were 3,546 people in Strathfield South.
-50.4% of people were born in Australia.
-The next most common countries of birth were China 6.8%, India 5.2%, Sri Lanka 5.2% and South Korea 3.7%.
-40.6% of people spoke only English at home.
-Other languages spoken at home included Cantonese 6.8%, Mandarin 6.0%, Arabic 5.9%, Tamil 5.4% and Korean 4.7%.
-The most common responses for religion were Catholic 32.2%, No Religion 18.2% and Hinduism 10.6%.
+In the 2021 Census, there were 3,636 people in Strathfield South.
+50.1% of people were born in Australia.
+The next most common countries of birth were China 7.5%, India 6.2%, Sri Lanka 4.3%, South Korea 3.9% and Italy 2.2%.
+40.0% of people spoke only English at home.
+Other languages spoken at home included Mandarin 7.2%, Cantonese 6.5%, Arabic 5.6%, Tamil 5.4% and Korean 5.2%.
+The most common responses for religion were Catholic 30.5%, No Religion 21.0% and Hinduism 10.7%.

 Commercial area, schools, churches and parklands

 South is primarily low-rise residential with a small group of shops located around the intersection of Liverpool Road and Homebush Road.
 The first high-rise development has now been built on the Hume Highway.
 The part of the suburb west and south of the Cooks River is entirely industrial, and includes the large Enfield Intermodal Logistics Centre.
 The industrial part of the suburb is separated from the residential suburb by the Cooks River and parklands.

 The Catholic parish of St Anne's is located in St Anne's Square.
 Strathfield South Uniting Church is in Liverpool Road.

 St Anne's Catholic Primary School is located in Strathfield South.
 The suburb is also serviced by two other schools located outside the suburb: Strathfield South Public School and Strathfield South High School.
-Strathfield South Public School is the public primary (grades K-6) school which services Strathfield South as well as the southern part of the suburb of Strathfield.
+Founded as Druitt Town Public School, Strathfield South Public School is the public primary (grades K-6) school which services the area formerly known as Druitt Town: now Strathfield South and the southern part of the suburb of Strathfield.
 With over 125 years of history, the motto of Strathfield South Public School is Think of Others.
 Strathfield South High School is the public secondary (grades 7–12) school, whose catchment includes Strathfield South, the southern part of Strathfield, as well as the northern part of Greenacre and Belfield.
 Neither school is in Strathfield South itself: both are situated on the southern edge of the suburb of Strathfield.

 Leigh College was from 1915 until 1974 a Methodist Theological College located at 416-420 Liverpool Road.
 It was the successor to the Wesleyan Theological Institution.
 The site is now used by the Australian International Academy, an Islamic school.

 The area is well serviced by parks such as Ford Park, Dean Reserve and St Anne's Reserve, which runs along the Cooks River.
 The Bay to Bay Cycle/Walking Path, which runs between Botany Bay and Homebush Bay (Sydney Olympic Park) runs through Strathfield South, along the Cooks River.